 I don’t want to start off this “Where’s My Bike” strain review negatively and be a Debbie Downer, but I will most definitely do that.
-I usually look at a few different factors when scoring appearance, in this case, two of them did not satisfy me.
-Usually, a batch packaged for 16 days keeps it’s moisture and that wasn’t the case here.
-It came in at 48% humidity (RH) and although it wasn’t powder dry (Ahem…Hexo), the moisture level still had to be higher.
-When it comes to sizing, the bag had 3 medium nugs in there, 4 small ones and the rest were pop-corn and there ya go, size matters to me.
+I usually look at a few different factors when scoring appearance; in this case, two of them did not satisfy me.
+Usually, a batch packaged for 16 days keeps its moisture, and that wasn’t the case here.
+It came in at 48% humidity (RH), and although it wasn’t powder dry (Ahem…Hexo), the moisture level still had to be higher.
+When it comes to sizing, the bag had three medium nugs in there, four small ones, and the rest were pop-corn, and there ya go, size matters to me.
 The colors were cool, a mix of olive green with lime green and navy spots covered in a thick sheet of trichomes (which you can see in the pics below, trichome glands galore).

 The complex terpene profile on this Where’s My Bike strain makes the aroma an enigma in itself.
 Although it gets a little confusing, it’s still quite pleasant!
 It starts off with a mostly herbal/earthy smell with a touch of sweet passionfruit, which then gives off hints of berries when milled.
 It’s an interesting ride!

 Unfortunately, the flavor did not emit as much as the aroma did; the terps seem to have quieted down throughout combustion.
 The smoothness of the smoke still kept my score from going below average.
 It wasn’t unpleasant or anything, just kind of boring.
 There was mostly a herbal taste left on the palate on the exhale.